Skip to content

 git remote set-url

-git remote set-url origin [email protected]:company/POSRetail_Php.git
+git remote set-url origin [email protected]:company/your-repo-name.git

 Step 1: Check SSH Keys on Your Machine